About the AMA Supercross / Motocross Championship

-Monster Energy Kawasaki’s ace rider Eli Tomac has won three consecutive titles since 2017 in the AMA MX championship.
-He will be striving to repeat the performance as well as capture the 2020 AMA SX title.
+Monster Energy Kawasaki’s ace rider Eli Tomac finally wins the the long-cherished AMA-SX title in 2020 after winning three consecutive titles since 2017 in the AMA MX championship.

 Riding for the highly acclaimed Monster Energy Pro Circuit Kawasaki team last year, Adam Cianciarulo took the 2019 250MX title.
 With Cianciarulo stepping up to the 450 class and teaming up with Tomac this year, the team welcomes two new freshmen to take on the AMA-SX and AMA-MX championships.